daredevilx616/MCPDataLakeAgent/README.md

 python3 src/web_app.py
 ```

+Then open `http://127.0.0.1:5000`.
+The dark-themed page now includes:
+- A left nav rail to toggle the connector drawer
+- Multi-database connector forms (SQLite, PostgreSQL, MySQL, MS SQL, MongoDB) plus an “active DB” selector
+- A chat workspace that mirrors the CLI output (generated SQL, rationale, tabular rows)

-Then open `http://127.0.0.1:5000` and drop questions into the textbox.
-The page calls the same agent pipeline, showing generated SQL, rationale, and tabular results.
-The Flask app also reads `.env`, so keep that file present locally (it’s gitignored).
+Connector changes are written locally to `connectors.json` (gitignored) and mirrored into `mcp.json` so MCP-aware clients stay aligned.
+The Flask app also reads `.env`, so keep that file present locally.

 ## Wiring an OpenAI agent to the MCP server